charlieroses/charlieroses/src/cs164/crypto/rsa.md

 How can we encrypt and decrypt at the same time?"_
 When we generate <code>e</code> and <code>d</code>, they become inverses of each other.
-Since you most likely haven't been taught modular arithmatic yet, let's look at some inverses in math that we already know: fractions.
+Since you most likely haven't been taught modular arithmetic yet, let's look at some inverses in math that we already know: fractions.
 Below, I've created two sets of keys, one for person A, one for person B.
 For the sake of simplicity, I've removed <code>n</code> the shared public